Jinwooooo/jinwooooo-blog/_posts/2018-10-21-hadoop-in-mapper-combiner.md

 ## Abstract

 Hadoop has a Traditional Combiner which **writes** it's Iterables to memory.
 In-Mapper is basically moving parts of this **writes** to local aggregation, which optimizes the running time since it has <span style="color:orange">less write</span>.
-However, due to states being perserved within the mapper (local), it causes large memory overhead.
+However, due to states being preserved within the mapper (local), it causes large memory overhead.
 To put it simply you may think that In-Mapper Combiner takes up <span style="color:red">more space</span>, but in return takes <span style="color:blue">less time</span>.

 Most likely programmers will have to tweak parts of other parts of the MapReduce process, but in this example it is a simple Word Length Count, so it's not required here.